circumnavigate a place, such as an island, a continent, or the Earth,

 Earth" is the classic book which describes this journey.

-map below shows the proposed route of the Solar Navigator, a solar powered
+map below shows the proposed route of the Elizabeth

-electric boat in which it is hoped to set the first ever record for an electric
+electric boat in which it is hoped to break the existing record for an electric

 Stevens was the first person to circle the globe by bicycle.